nervecenter/gr-homework/README.md

 	$ curl 127.0.0.1:8080/name > name.json
 	$ curl 127.0.0.1:8080/birthdate > birthdate.json

+To end the server, in the terminal where it is running, simply enter Ctrl-C.

 To run the test suite, simply use

 	$ lein test